marctrem/usbarmory-wiki-fork/Terms-of-Use.md

 purpose.

 **Limitation of Liability under German and Austrian Laws**.
-In respect of licenses purchased by consumers residing in Germany or Austria, the following limitations of liabilities shall apply in lieu of sections 1 and 2 above:
+In respect of products purchased by consumers residing in Germany or Austria, the following limitations of liabilities shall apply in lieu of sections 1 and 2 above:
-Concerning claims for damages, claims for compensation of expenses and other liability claims, whether arising in contract, tort, breach of statutory duty or otherwise under this license the following applies: F-Secure, its licensors, its distributors or its suppliers shall be liable without restriction for i) damage caused intentionally or through gross negligence, ii) for claims according to the German/Austrian Product Liability Act and iii) in the case of
+Concerning claims for damages, claims for compensation of expenses and other liability claims, whether arising in contract, tort, breach of statutory duty or otherwise under these terms the following applies: F-Secure, its licensors, its distributors or its suppliers shall be liable without restriction for i) damage caused intentionally or through gross negligence, ii) for claims according to the German/Austrian Product Liability Act and iii) in the case of